 - Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

-- Bake for 10-12 minutes, or until tops look set and edges barely begin to brown.
+- Bake for about 10-12 minutes, or until tops look set and edges barely begin to brown.
 Allow to cool until for 2 to 3 minutes (or until tray is cool enough to handle) before removing to a wire rack to cool completely.

 Equipment Recommendations